swbmayo24/swbmayo24.github.io/README.md

-This is an intro to my work.
+Go to https://swbmayo24.github.io/ to see my portfolio website!